wormhole-foundation/xdapp-book/src/development/portal/evm/attestingToken.md

 # EVM: Attesting a Token

-Attesting a token from EVM is fairly simple, and usually done via the Portal UI since it's a step that only needs to happen once per Token.
+Attesting a token from EVM only needs to happen once per token, and is typically done via the Portal UI.

-If for whatever reason you need to do it programmatically, you can also do it using the JS SDK:
+If you need to do it programmatically, you can also use the JS SDK to attest a token:

 The first step is to create an AttestMeta VAA.
-We do this by calling `attestFromEth()` function from the JS SDK and passing in the Token Bridge address, a Ethers signer object, and the address of the Token we want to attest:
+We do this by calling `attestFromEth()` function from the JS SDK and passing in the Token Bridge address, an Ethers signer object, and the address of the Token we want to attest:

 ```js